 Do you take care of newborns?

 Yes!
-We would be happy to see your child on their birthday and provide continuing care through their growth.
-If you are currently pregnant and would like for one of our physician's to care for your newborn please call us as soon as possible so that we may see your newborn in our office for the first 2 day visit following discharge from the hospital and thereafter!
+We would be happy to see your child for continuing care through their growth and development.
+If you are currently pregnant and would like for one of our physician's to care for your newborn please call us as soon as possible, we will see your newborn in our office for the first 2 day visit following discharge from the hospital and thereafter!

 Do you offer immunizations?

 Yes!
 We offer all routine immunizations for children and adults as recommended by the CDC.

 Do you see children?